Q) What first drew you to photography and what inspires you, and when did you first begin your journey behind the camera?

-How important is it for a photographer to “connect” with his subjects to bring out their true self?
+Q) How important is it for a photographer to “connect” withhis subjects to bring out their true self?

 Respect for women.
 Men have to understand that women have a free spirit, to do what they want, women are free, they rule their own lives and all we men have to do is applaud them.
 I hope my photos will convey that message.

-What are your thoughts on working on single images versus projects?
+Q) What are your thoughts on working single images verses projects?

 Brazil is a third world country.
 We have many difficulties, many problems, we have a president who does not govern the country, with ministers who do not know what they are doing in power.
 To charge fair prices for art in a country in crisis is very difficult and at the same time unfair.
 And I can’t blame it, people are victims of a country that is adrift.

-What is one question nobody has ever asked you which you wish they would ask?
+Q) What is one question nobody has ever asked you that you wish they would asked?

-As a photographer, can you explain the difference between beauty and vulgarity when it comes to modeling?
+Q) As a photographer, can you explain what the difference between beauty and vulgarity when it comes to modeling?

 High Fashion, definitely.
-But at the same time, I like the casual, I like to bring (and see) something closer to the real, with simpler productions, but that refers to the real.
+But at the same time, I like the casual, I like to bring (and see) something closer to the real, with simpler productions, but that refer to the real.

 Q) How has the “Game” changed in your opinion?